XRPLBounties/Proposals/README.md

 # Welcome to XRPL Bounties!

 This is where you can find bounties to work on, propose new ideas for bounties, or add your thoughts to the discussion!
-Hopefully this program helps us:
+The XRPL Bounties program helps to:
 * Give new contributors meaningful projects to tackle
 * Fill in the gaps in the XRPL ecosystem
-* And get help from various experts on problems which require domain expertise!
+* Solicit help from various experts on problems which require domain expertise!

-All while paying people for the contributions they make.
+All while paying people for the contributions they make. 💰

 <br>

 # Pick Up a Bounty

-Approved bounties can be found above as .md files in this repo.
+Approved bounties can be found above as `.md` (Markdown) files in this repo.

 (Pull requests are NOT approved bounties - they are still pending review and approval)

-Every bounty will describe the problem, what the work entails, and how much money will be awarded on completion.
+Each bounty will describe a problem, what the work entails, and how much money will be awarded on completion.

-Bounty work is split into milestones, which split the work into incremental features, each of which is worth a piece of the total bounty.
+Bounty work is usually split into milestones, which divide the work into incremental features, each of which is worth a piece of the total bounty.
 The first milestone is often required, while the rest are valuable add-ons.

 If you see a bounty you like in the repo, feel free to get started!